pankaj-sharma151290/minesweeper-game/README.md

 ## Test cases

-The application has Unit Test as well as Integration Test written.
+The application has Unit Test written.

 ### Unit Test (coverage ~ 100%)
  The Unit test cases are available for service layer under <test> package